Animal Disaster Preparedness Day - Be Prepared!

 National Animal Disaster Preparedness Day was observed on May 8th.
-This important day highlights the weight and responsibility pet owners have in preparing for disasters.
-According to Deputy Administrator Rich Serino of FEMA, having a plan, being informed, and being ready are the first steps in disaster preparedness.
+This important day highlights the weight and responsibility pet owners have in preparing for disasters, and keeping your pet safe from harm with an emergency evacuation plan.
+According to Deputy Administrator Rich Serino of FEMA, having a disaster preparedness plan, being informed, and being ready are the first steps in disaster preparedness.

-Disasters come in many forms – from natural disasters to isolated incidents at your home – and whenever it happens, all family members (including indoor and outdoor pets) need to be protected, remain safe and secure, and have the basic necessities for survival on hand.
+Disasters come in many forms - from natural disasters to isolated incidents at your home.
+Whether for earthquake preparedness, or some other emergency situation, all family members (including indoor and outdoor pets) need to be protected, remain safe and secure, and have the basic necessities for survival on hand (including a cat emergency kit or dog emergency kit!).
+A pet emergency kit will ensure that you have all the supplies needed for disaster preparedness.

 Use these suggestions from The Humane Society of the United States, San Diego Humane Society, SPCA and PETA to get started.

 - Have an evacuation plan in place at all times.
-Know which shelters accept pets in case you need to evacuate.
+Have the contact info and location for a couple pet friendly emergency shelters on hand in case you need to evacuate.

 - Keep pet’s vaccinations current.
 Keep a copy of your pet’s medical records in your files in case you need to take them to a shelter or a boarding facility.